gemc/docs/webPage/source/documentation/clas12DCRates.rst

 The idea is to run one set of simulation for each gcard inside a directory.
 The directory could have just one gcard (one configuration only), or several gcards to study different situations

-You can find several such studies in *farm/gemc/studies*.
+You can find examples of such studies in *farm/gemc/studies*.

 The starting point for any CLAS12 study should be based on the gcards in clas12Tags.
 These contains the most updated settings to run CLAS12 geometry.